 Brands may include: Ancit, Briteflame, Coalite, Cosycoke, Homefire, Maxibrite, Newflame, Pureheat, Therma – amongst many others.

-I personally think that Maxibrite is one of the better smokeless fuels and would recommend this.
+We personally think that Maxibrite is one of the better smokeless fuels and would recommend this.

-Where can I buy my fuel from?
+Where to buy fuel

 The Solid Fuel Association (SFA) are the official body that represents the solid fuel industry in the UK.
 The SFA lists members from both the Approved Coal Merchant Scheme and the Approved Woodfuel Merchant Scheme.
 Both schemes protects buyers by providing quality fuels and are bound by a code of practice.
 You can search for your local merchants on their website by clicking on the logo.

-How much fuel will I need?
+How much fuel you will need

 - Wood: Buy it by the cubic meter.
 Expect to burn between 1-2 cubic meters for a 5Kw stove throughout winter depending on what type of wood you buy.